deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 **Importing existing configuration files**

-If you need to restore your dashboard or update the configuration, you can import a configuration archive that has been saved in the manner described above.
+If you need to restore your dashboard or update the configuration, you can import a configuration archive that has been saved in the manner described below.

 Log in to Superset, open the `Dashboards` tab and press the import button on the right of the screen.
 You will be prompted for the database password.
 If the database credentials match,